dandes3/nachos/userprog/README.txt

 ----------
    (1) On syscalls and exception handling:
        - Defence here
+       -- Our implentation of SyncConsole is based off of the supplied SyncDisk class, and has two main functions.
+In GetChar, it surrounds all code with a lock to eliminate any chance of non-atomicity, and first Ps a semaphore to get at the console->getChar() function.
+The V for this semaphore is called externally after the function has completed its last console call, and fills the pointer that was passed in to it.
+The synch in this function comes from the P, which prevents the calling function from pulling more than one character from the console at a time, making reading atomic.
+          PutChar is similar, it surrounds its internal call with locks to assure atomicity, then implements the console-PutChar() function to write the character to the console.
+          It then Ps on a semaphore, which assures the function will only write once and then sleep until it is released externally.

    (2) On multiprogramming with time slicing:
        - Defence here

    (3) On Exec call with arguments:
        - Defence here
+       -- The implementation of cat and cp are straightforward.
+Both of the functions will utilize the previously implemented Open() call to attempt to open their respective files, and if the file does not will either create it or fail with a minimal error message when appropriate.
+They both include and utilize the supplied prints() function from the test files to write messages to the ConsoleOutput.

    (4) On child process file descriptor inheritance:
        - Defence here